redecentralize/alternative-internet/README.md

 ## Collaborative Web Editors

 * [CodiMD](https://github.com/hackmdio/codimd) is a collaborative Editor based on Markdown.
 CodiMD is the free software version of HackMD, pads are shared via URL and provide additional functionality like editing permissions based on login status and a presentation mode (with reaveal.js).
 * [Cryptpad](https://cryptpad.fr/) is an open-source online collaborative editor providing collaborative editing in real-time.
 It features rich text, pictures, code, and kanban editors.
 Cryptpad applies the _zero knowledge_ paradigm, whereby only clients see the plain text while servers see only crypted content which they are not able to decrypt.
 * [Etherpad](http://etherpad.org/) is an open-source online text editor providing collaborative editing in real-time.
 * [Kune](http://kune.cc/) is based on Apache Wave and is a free/open source distributed social network focused on collaboration rather than just on communication.
 That is, it focuses on online real-time collaborative editing, decentralized social networking and web publishing, while focusing on workgroups rather than just on individuals.
 * [SwellRT](http://swellrt.org) is a Real-time text editor and collaboration API for HTML/JavaScript and Android.
 It is the only open source **decentralized-federated** framework to build collaborative applications.
-* [WikiSuite](http://WikiSuite.org/) is the most comprehensive and integrated Free / Libre / Open Source software suite ever developed.
+* [WikiSuite](http://WikiSuite.org/) is the most comprehensive and integrated Free / Libre / Open Source enterprise software suite.
 WikiSuite is especially suited to knowledge-centric organizations and offers most (80%+) of the data and information management features all organizations need, such as OS and Network, Web and Intranet, Email and Calendar, Files and Sync, BPM and Analytics, Chat and Video Conference, and Commerce.
-Key components include ClearOS, Openfire Meetings, Tiki Wiki CMS Groupware (aka TikiWiki), Kolab, Syncthing, FusionPBX and FreeSWITCH, Piwik, Elasticsearch and Kibana, Kaltura, Xibo and Kimchi (KVM).
+Key components include ClearOS, Openfire Meetings, Tiki Wiki CMS Groupware (aka TikiWiki), Cyrus IMAP, Syncthing, FusionPBX (FreeSWITCH), Elasticsearch, Xibo and Kimchi (KVM).

 ## Cryptocurrencies and markets